ankit18gupta/react-us-stocks/README.md

 # Getting Started with React US Stocks App

-Node JS should be installed on the machine before running any of the below commands.
+Node JS should be installed on the machine before running any of the npm related commands.

 ## Clone or Download the repository code